E. H. Warmington: Life and career

 Professor Warmington also acquired a reputation as an ornithologist.
-He spent much of his free time studying the birds of Mill Hill (where he lived in Flower Lane) and the nearby Brent Reservoir.
+He spent much of his free time studying the birds of northwest London (where he lived on Flower Lane, Mill Hill) and the nearby Brent Reservoir.
 In 1989 his contribution to the local study of natural history was recognised in a display panel placed in Scratchwood Country Park by the Mill Hill Historical Society.

 He was the father of ancient historian Brian Herbert Warmington.

 Other publications

 As well as Remains of Old Latin (see above), Warmington published: